How to Remove “This Site May Harm Your Computer” Warning

 The Bottom Line

-Only Google can remove the “This site may harm your computer” warning.
+True that only Google can remove the “This site may harm your computer” warning.
 However, you can avoid it altogether and protect your website’s credibility by implementing some security measures.
 First of all, make sure you’re hosting your site on a safe server with a trustworthy hosting provider.
-Also, don’t skip on a specialized anti-malware software – scanning your website from time to time will save you a headache later.
+Also, don’t skip on a premium security solution software – scanning your website from time to time will save you a headache later.